-In addition, a leading-edge borehole induced polarization (IP) resistivity geophysical survey using the DIAS32 distributed array system was carried out by Discovery International Geophysics Inc. on two of the 2017 drill holes and one historical drill hole to provide a 3-D view of the sub-surface to depths of over 500 metres, and up to 200 metres around each drill hole.
+In addition, a leading-edge borehole induced polarization (IP) resistivity geophysical survey using the DIAS32 distributed array system was carried out by Discovery International Geophysics Inc. on two of the 2017 drill holes and one historical drill hole to provide a 3D view of the sub-surface to depths of over 500 metres, and up to 200 metres around each drill hole.
 This new technique employs a conductive downhole probe combined with a traditional induced polarization surface array to better define the character of the known conductors and locate possible alteration zones in the vicinity of those conductors.

-Carpenter Lake Property (acquired from Alpha)
+Carpenter Lake Property

 The Carpenter Lake Property ("Carpenter Lake") is situated along the Cable Bay Shear Zone ("CBSZ") and straddles the south central margin of the Athabasca Basin in northern Saskatchewan.
-The property presently comprises a total of 10,403 hectares (25,707 acres) within four contiguous mineral dispositions and is a Joint Venture between ALX (60%) and Noka Resources Inc. (40%).
+The property presently comprises a total of 16,872 hectares (41,691 acres) within eight contiguous mineral dispositions and is a Joint Venture between ALX (60%) and Pacton Gold Inc. (formerly Noka Resources Inc.) (40%).
 Carpenter Lake has prospective exploration attributes that warrant further evaluation.